airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 * **Q: In John 17:3, Jesus says that God is the only true God.**
   * A: We believe that the Father is the only true God and so is Jesus and so is the Holy Spirit.
 Recall John 1:1 that says the Word is God and John 8:58 where Jesus says "I am".
 * **Q: Jesus isn't God because he says "the Father is greater than I" in John 14:28.**
   * A: The context is that Jesus is in his earthly body and saying that it's a good thing that he is going to the Father.
-So in what sense is the Father greater than Jesus?
-Firstly, it's person-specific.
+It's person-specific sense of greatness.
 He doesn't say that "God" is greater than me, but "the Father".
 Persons being greater than each other is different than God being greater.
 Also in John 17:5, he says "now Father glorify me in your own presence with the glory that I had with you before the world existed."
 This is because Jesus had laid aside his glory to become man.
 He's still God, but when he took on flesh he's bodily and therefore humbled and lowly.
 He's looking forward to the glorification when he returns to the Father.
 In Philippians 2:6-7, Jesus says that equality with God is not a thing to be grasped but he emptied himself by taking the form of a servant.
 * **Q: Was God praying to God when Jesus prayed?**
   * A: When you have three persons in one being, you can understandably have communication between those three persons without them being separate beings.
 The members of the Trinity can communicate with each other because they are distinct.
 * **Q: How can Jesus be God if he is God's Son?**
   * A: He is God's Son in the sense of *person*.
+This does not mean that he is not God in the sense of *being*.
 * **Colossians says that Jesus is the first creation of God.
 How can he be created if he is God?
 (Colossians 1:15)**
   * It doesn't say he's created.
 Let's check the scripture.
 It says he's the image of God.
 He's God in human form.
 He's the firstborn of all creation because he's in charge of all creation.
 Firstborn doesn't mean that he's the first one born.
 It's a reference to his **rank**, that he is the "highest" or "King of Kings", aka God.
 Keep reading Colossians and it's obvious.